At least one dead after crash on Florida Boulevard early Thursday morning

 Trending News

 Florida eastbound was completely shut down due to the police activity following the crash.
+The roadway reopened around 8:30 a.m..

 More News